TL;DR

 Location targeting

-- Radius targeting precise — Local businesses: 10-20km radius, not 50km+ (wasted spend)
+- Radius targeting precise — Local businesses: a 10-20km radius, not 50km+ (wasted spend)

 Networks

-- Display campaigns = only Display Network (never together with Search, different economics)
+- Display campaigns = Display Network only (never together with Search — different economics)

 Ad schedule (days/hours)

-- Bid adjustments for time — Increase +20-50% for best time slots, decrease -30-50% for worst
+- Time-based bid adjustments — Raise bids +20-50% for the best time slots, cut them -30-50% for the worst

 Devices (Desktop/Mobile/Tablet)